Artificial Intelligence isn’t a new concept.

 Long gone are the days when marketers could send the same offer to all their prospects.
 Today, this is considered lazy and spammy, resulting in a lot of unsubscribes and poor conversion rates.

 Consumers don’t want to receive emails and other types of content that aren’t tailored to their needs and preferences.
-Which means that marketers who want to generate new sales leads have to research their audiences and reach out to them with personalized content.
+This means that marketers who want to generate new sales leads have to research their audiences and reach out to them with personalized content.

 However, for 60% of marketers, this isn’t an easy feat.